 - A loss of consortium

 Sometimes, the family member can also sue for punitive damages.
 The sole purpose of punitive damages is to punish the person at fault for doing reckless actions or actions with ill intent.
 An example of this could be a drunk driving accident.

 The drunk driver knew drinking and driving was extremely negligent and harmful to others, but they still got behind the wheel.
-Punitive damages are an attempt to change the behavior or punish for what the at-fault driver has done in the event of a fatal accident.
+Punitive damages are an attempt to change the behavior or punish what the at-fault driver has done in the event of a fatal accident.

 A wrongful death case is similar to a personal injury case in many ways.
 For example, you must prove negligence in both types of cases.
 Negligence is based on the following facts:

-- All people have a reasonable duty of care not to act in a way that harms other people.
+- All people have a reasonable duty of care not to act in a way that harms other people

-- If someone fails in that duty, they are negligent.
+- If someone fails in that duty, they are negligent

-- And if that negligence results in injury or death, the negligent person is legally liable for all damages (in other words, all costs or losses from the injury or death).
+- And if that negligence results in injury or death, the negligent person is legally liable for all damages (in other words, all costs or losses from the injury or death)

 That being said, there are some situations where the time “pauses,” such as if there are court proceedings for a criminal case relating to the same events that caused the wrongful death case.
 In Georgia, the clock can pause for up to five years when family members are suing.